Test Management – Chapter 5 – ISTQB Foundation

 Supplier issues, skill or staff shortage, personal issues, requirement issues, test environments not ready, low quality of design, code, and tests.

-Failure prone software delivered, the potential for a defect to cause harm, poor software characteristics, software that doesn’t do what it is supposed to.
+Failure-prone software delivered, the potential for a defect to cause harm, poor software characteristics, and software that doesn’t do what it is supposed to.

 Proactively reduces the risk by identifying them and mitigating them as soon as possible.

 - Determines test techniques and the extent of testing needed.

 - Prioritize testing in an attempt to find critical defects as early as possible.